Taxation of international executives

 Income being foreign currency remitted by overseas Vietnamese to individuals in Vietnam is not subject to income tax.

 Yes.
 Personal income tax is imposed on also income from overseas transactions.
-Any tax paid in overseas countries can be credited in Vietnam, but not exceeding Vietnamese tax liabilities
+Any tax paid in overseas countries/jurisdictions can be credited in Vietnam, but not exceeding Vietnamese tax liabilities

 Standard VAT in Vietnam is 10 percent.
 Lower rates of 0 percent or 5 percent may be applied to some goods or services.

-Each of the employees and the employers are required to contribute 1 percent of the salary/wages used for social security contribution i.e. capped at 20 times of the monthly statutory minimum salary.
+Each of the employees and the employers are required to contribute 1 percent of the salary/wages used for social security contribution i.e. capped at 20 times of the monthly statutory regional salary.